datakind/datakit-housing-fall-2024/README.md

 Turn research and analysis into action by creating mock-ups, user flows, written documents, or experimental applications to help folks understand the potential of a really good solution.

 ## Accessing the data
 DataKind has compiled initial socio-economic datasets for two states: Florida and California.
 This data covers 350+ variables at the county and Census tract levels.
-We’ve [stored this data here](https://github.com/datakind/datakit-housing-event/tree/523ba85ade447bd7087bae0a9d41a23443bf25a6/housing-data) for you to work with.
 These datasets are sourced from DataKind’s own [Economic Opportunity Datascape](https://eodatascape.datakind.org/) product which you can further explore and use for this DataKit as needed.

-Looking for more data?
-We’ve also started a resource here with additional datasets to use.
-Please share here if you extract any of this data so that others can use it, and please add to this list if you find other sources!
+DataKit data can be found in this repository's [Releases](https://github.com/datakind/datakit-housing-fall-2024/releases/latest).